12 Feet Deep

 Apparently loosely based on true events, 12 Feet Deep is the story of two sisters trapped under the fibreglass cover of a swimming pool, alone and seemingly stuck there for a long holiday weekend.

-As the two sisters bicker and pick at each other, it is revealed that Bree is actually diabetic and without her shot will slip into a coma.
-On top of this, Johnna is apparently suicidal.
-Their family parties must be a hoot.
-Salvation appears in the form of cleaner Clara (Farr) but this is short lived – Clara is an ex-con, struggling to survive life and now sees an opportunity to extort the sisters and build a rod for her own back.
-Time for some torture ladies.
+As the two sisters bicker and pick at each other, it is revealed that Bree is diabetic and without her medication will slip into a coma.
+On top of this, Johnna has had suicidal thoughts.
+Salvation appears in the form of cleaner Clara (Farr) but this is short-lived – Clara is an ex-con, struggling to survive life and now sees an opportunity to extort the sisters and build a rod for her own back.

 The premise for 12 Feet Deep is certainly an interesting one and works for the first few minutes of the sisters being trapped, the panic and bickering naturally flowing as the situation sinks in.
 However, this soon wore thin as the revelations began to build up with the intention of adding layers to the characters and intensity.
-If someone was as much of an arse as Johnnah was, I’d drown them.
-The movie really goes to town in an attempt to play up the redemption game, and have the situation be a metaphor for the girl’s relationship.
+The movie really makes an effort to play up the redemption angle and have the situation be a metaphor for the girl’s relationship, it just isn't particularly successful in doing so.

-The underwater shots all look great in their silence and serenity (but Eskandari makes sure to get the money shots for the males) and the hushed blue tone of the pool area provides a quiet tension to proceedings, an almost horror-like location – the abandoned pool with patriotic but grubby bunting overhead.
-The girls' hands silhouetting through the cover look great illuminated against the underwater lighting.
-Does an indoor pool really need a cover though?
+The underwater shots all look solid and the hushed blue tone of the pool area provides a quiet tension to the proceedings.
+The girls' hands silhouetting through the cover throughout the movie looked great illuminated against the venue's underwater lighting - though does an indoor pool really need a cover?
 Outdoor pools yes…

 July 25th 2017